theduckchannel/xerolinux-rollback-git/README.md

 ## Description

-This is a oficial BTRFS Rollback utility from Xerolinux Linux Distro.
+This is a oficial BTRFS Rollback Snaphots Utility from Xerolinux Linux Distro.

 ## Instalation

 ```console
 $ paru -S xerolinux-rollback-git
 ```